 Monthly Archives: January 2013

-If you’re looking for healthy brown rice recipes (that happen to be vegan and most are also gluten-free), have fun exploring these easy, tasty choices.
-For information on brown rice nutrition and how to cook brown rice, visit our Brown Rice: Cooking Tips and Varieties page; and for even more on the nutritional benefits of […]
+If you’re looking for healthy brown rice recipes (that happen to be vegan and most are also gluten-free), here are lots of easy, tasty choices.
+For information on brown rice nutrition and how to cook brown rice, visit our Brown Rice: Cooking Tips and Varieties page; and for even more on the nutritional benefits of brown […]

 A slightly adventurous spin on fried rice, Korean japchae marries slurpy shirataki noodles and a blizzard of vegetables in a rich soy and mirin broth.
 Easy and kid-friendly to make and restorative to eat whether served hot or cold.
 Recipe and photo by Ellen Kanner.

 Once you have your sweet potatoes ready, this delicious curried combo made with tofu and greens comes together quickly.
 Serve with cooked quinoa or couscous or a fresh flatbread, and a simple salad of tomatoes, bell peppers, and cucumbers.
 Stir some coconut yogurt and chopped cilantro into the salad to make it almost like a […]

 Olives add great flavor to a traditional pizza, and a generous dose of baby spinach or arugula makes it healthier.
 Do try finding the pepperjack or other spicy vegan cheese, which gives this a bit of a kick.
 Serve with a colorful salad — add some beans or chickpeas for more […]

 This dish requires some cooking time, but does so on its own, without you fussing.
 The recipe doubles easily, so you can make it tonight and enjoy leftovers tomorrow.
 Serve it with a side of marinated tempeh or hummus and you’ll be doing the protein strut.
 Recipe and photo contributed by Ellen Kanner.